All Episodes

 All right.

-Uh, somewhere down the line, it did become Stargate for the CIA, didn't it?
+Somewhere downline, it did become Stargate for the CIA, didn't it?

 That's correct.

-I was honored to have interviewed, in earlier years, Robert Monroe, the Monroe Institute, and I guess you went to the Monroe Institute, correct?
+I was honored to have interviewed in earlier years Robert Monroe, the Monroe Institute.

 That's correct, yes.

-The Army sent me here, in fact.
+The Army sent me here, in fact, on a couple of occasions.

-on a couple of occasions and I ended up working with Bob on long weekends for approximately 14 months in his lab with the idea that he would teach me to control my out-of-body events which were occurring spontaneously since my near-death experience in 1970.
+And I ended up working with Bob on long weekends for approximately 14 months in his lab with the idea that he would teach me to control my out-of-body events, which were occurring spontaneously since my near-death experience in 1970.

-We also expected him to help me reduce some of the problems I was having with my cool
+We also expected him to help me reduce some of the problems I was having with my cool-down prior to remote viewing because my cool-down periods were becoming extensive as a result of so much remote viewing.

-What do you mean cool down periods?
+What do you mean cool-down periods?

-That cool down period was becoming more and more extensive because I was having to do so many remote viewings.
+And as a result of being the only viewer left in the project for almost a two-year period, that cooldown period was becoming more and more extensive because I was having to do so many remote viewings.

 So what is that like?

-Do you end up with severe headaches?
+I mean, do you end up with severe headaches?

 Are you fatigued totally?